kabhishek01/rest-grpc-benchmarking/README.md

 # Project Structure

-Server and Client side code are built into a single maven project structure.
+- Server and Client side code are built into a single maven project structure.
-Java packages com.kbh.server include  server side code Java Packages com.kbh.client include client side code package proto contains .proto file package swagger contains the swagger file.
+- Java packages com.kbh.server include  server side code
+- Java Packages com.kbh.client include client side code
+- package proto contains .proto file
+- package swagger contains the swagger file.

-Generates protobuf files using mavan plugin, all the generate files are generated under the directory target/generated-sources/protobuf
+Generates protobuf files using mavan plugin, all the generate proto files are placed under the directory target/generated-sources/protobuf
-Generates rest model files using mavan plugin, all the generate files are generated under the directory target/generated-sources/openapi
+Generates rest model files using mavan plugin, all the generate swagger model files are placed under the directory target/generated-sources/openapi

 # Project Working

-This project written to quick draw comparision between 2 popular protocol and highlights the area's where they each shine.
+This project draws a quick comparision between 2 popular protocol and highlights the area's they each excel in terms of GET/POST operation.
 This is not a comprehensive benchmarking and anyone using these data should be doing their own due deligence.

 Project uses the weather history data to pass between rest/grpc client and rest/grpc server to measure the response time.
-Response are measured from the point client makes the call and receives and process the response.
-To be consistent between both the protocol , request prep time is not measured in the response time and not bench marked.
+Response times are measured from the point client makes the call and process the response.
+To be consistent between both the protocols.

 Program supports JDK17 and above to run.

-As future I will add .bat/.sh script to run the program but for now, this need to be run any of the ide which can support Java.
+In future I will add .bat/.sh script to run the program but for now, this need to be run in any of the ide which can support Java.

 To run the program
 1. Maven build the project and make sure build is successful.